Maerorr/maerors-vst3-plugins/README.md

 In this repository you can find all of my VST3 plugins written in Rust using the [nih-plug](https://github.com/robbert-vdh/nih-plug) framework and the [Vizia](https://github.com/vizia/vizia) UI library.

 ### Additional Credits
-Using modified Knob parameter implementations from [this repository](https://github.com/danferns/simple-panner/blob/main/src/editor/param_knob.rs) by [Daniel Fernandes](https://github.com/danferns)
+Most plugins (all in the future) are using modified `KnobParam` implementations from [this repository](https://github.com/danferns/simple-panner/blob/main/src/editor/param_knob.rs) by [Daniel Fernandes](https://github.com/danferns)

-## TODO List
-- [ ] Create a proper GUI for all plugins instead of using the out-of-the-box Vizia look.
-- [ ] Add more plugins.

 ## Building
 After installing [Rust](https://rustup.rs/), you can compile the plugins as follows: